-- 1. A committee will be appointed by or on behalf of the Board of Examiners for the supervision and assessment of the Master Thesis Projects.
+1. A committee will be appointed by or on behalf of the Board of Examiners for the supervision and assessment of the Master Thesis Projects.
 That committee will consist of at least three examiners, the chairman included.
-At least two examiners of the assessment committee will come from different faculties of the degree programme (Civil Engineering, TPM, 3ME). - 2.
-Those able to serve as examiner on the assessment committee are: - a) Anyone who is a full professor, an associate professor, an assistant professor or a post-doc at Delft University of Technology.
+At least two examiners of the assessment committee will come from different faculties of the degree programme (Civil Engineering, TPM, 3ME).

+- 2. Those able to serve as examiner on the assessment committee are: - a) Anyone who is a full professor, an associate professor, an assistant professor or a post-doc at Delft University of Technology.
 Maximum one post-doc can be appointed as member (examiner) of an assessment committee.
 More post-doc members are only allowed as additional member (see under 2c). - b) External experts as described in Article 5, subsection 2. - 3.
 Additional members to the assessment committee (additional to the examiners mentioned under 1 and 2) are allowed.
 These members may be a PhD candidate or an (extra) post-doc. - 4.
-The chairman of the committee must be a full professor.
+The chairman of the committee must be a full professor from the approved list (appendix 1).
+An exception to appoint another chairman can be made on request to the Board of Examiners.
 On request an associate professor or an (tenured) assistant professor may be appointed chairman with the Board of Examiners.